benjaminfoo/Architect/readme.md

 this.

 Are you some kind of wizard?
-No but the people at warhorse studios are.
+No but the people at [Warhorse Studios](https://warhorsestudios.cz) are.

 This looks like an emulated version of FO4!
 I love FO4 and the workshop but in case of building things I always preferred garry's mod (the beta version of it) with wiremod.